stadium-software/select-single-datagrid-row/readme.md

    3. DeselectCallbackScript
    4. IDColumn
    5. RowIDValue
-3. Drag a Javascript action into the script and paste the Javascript below into the action
+3. Drag a Javascript action into the script and paste the Javascript below as is into the action
-4. Do not make any changes to any of this script
 ```javascript
 /* Stadium Script v1.0 https://github.com/stadium-software/select-single-datagrid-row */
 let scope = this;